art-institute-of-chicago/data-service-assets/README.md

 ![Art Institute of Chicago](https://raw.githubusercontent.com/Art-Institute-of-Chicago/template/master/aic-logo.gif)

-# Collections Data Service
+# Assets Data Service
-> A slim API in front of our collections management system
+> A slim API in front of our digital asset management system

+As of February 2019, we're beginning to transition this data service from providing both assets and collections data to just assets data.
+We'll soon be removing all the collections data references from this repo, and it will instead be provided by `data-service-collections`.

 Most data that this API provides is already available through the Art Institute of Chicago's public Solr index.
 This project aims to make interacting with our data in Solr easier.
 Clients don't have to know how to filter data to retrieve different object types, or details of the mechanisms of our Solr instance.
 They have a few simple endpoints to retrieve the data they're most likely going to need.

 This API was built in-house and is maintained by in-house developers.
 It is planned to go to production in 2017.

 ## Features

 This project provides a few simple endpoints.
 You can see them all in our [API Blueprint](tests/apiary.apib).
 But here are a few major ones:

 * `/v1/artworks` - Get a list of all artworks, sorted by the date they were last updated in descending order.
 Includes pagination options.
 * `/v1/artworks/X` - Get a single artwork
 * `/v1/artists` - Get a list of all artists, in the same manner as `/artworks/`.